hydephp/develop/docs/advanced-features/hyde-pages.md

 | [MarkdownPost](#markdownpost)           | Class for Markdown posts.              |
 | [DocumentationPage](#documentationpage) | Class for documentation pages.         |
 | [HtmlPage](#htmlpage)                   | Class for HTML pages.                  |

+## HydePage

+The base class for all Hyde pages, all other page classes extend this class.